jay2503/PNG-Compression/README.md

 PNG-Comression
 ==============

 Compress PNG file upto 80% without losing it's quality.
+(Mac User Only - Other users can get more information from http://pngquant.org/)

 Comparison
 -----------